karthiksenthil/ruby_curry/README.md

-# curry.rb
+# ruby_curry

-curry.rb is a tool to compile and execute an input [Curry](https://en.wikipedia.org/wiki/Curry_(programming_language)) program.
+ruby_curry is a tool to compile and execute an input [Curry](https://en.wikipedia.org/wiki/Curry_(programming_language)) program.
 The tool converts the program into a Definitional Tree, a hierarchical structure, which is then accordingly processed into an intermediate object code.
 This object code is then executed to obtain the required output of the Curry program.
 The compiler is completely developed in Ruby.

 This tool is the result of a [project](https://www.google-melange.com/gsoc/project/details/google/gsoc2015/karthiksenthil/5700735861784576) under Google Summer of Code 2015 program and mentorship of [Portland State University](http://summer.cs.pdx.edu/).